devappd/emscripten-build/README.md

 npm install --save-dev git+https://github.com/devappd/emscripten-build-npm.git
 ```

 By default, EMSDK is installed into your `node_modules` tree.
+Before calling `npm install`, you may
-You may specify a custom path by
+specify a custom path by [modifying your NPM config](https://docs.npmjs.com/cli/v6/using-npm/config)
-[modifying your NPM config](https://docs.npmjs.com/cli/v6/using-npm/config) via one of the following:
+via one of the following:

 |Method|Command
 |------|-------